 6. Identify the process when they land on your website.

-Step 2: Conduct a Website Audit
+Successful Website Campaign Step 2: Conduct a Website Audit

 Conduct a Website Audit

-During this stage, conduct a website content audit.
+During this stage conduct a website content audit.
 For more details, sift through Google Analytics or another analytics system to get a more detailed look at what visitors are doing on your website (links to analytics programs are provided in step 8).
 This method gives a complete insight into any website, overall traffic, and individual pages.
 The goal is to detect any weak points in your campaign.

 Conduct a Website Audit: